Anurag-xo/Dev-ops/git/git_readme.md

 - Use specific branches for features, releases and hotfixes.
 - Example:

-* _main_: production-ready code.
+* **main** : production-ready code.
-* _develop_: Integration branch for features.
+* **develop** : Integration branch for features.
 * \*feature/\*\*: Feature branches.
 * \*release/\*\*: Releases preparation branches.
 * \*hotfix/\*\*: Critical bug fixes.

 ## Forking Workflow

-- Each developer forks the main repository and workd on their on their own copy.
+- Each developer forks the main repository and worked on their on their own copy.
-- Changes are merges vai pull requestes.
+- Changes are merges via pull Requests.

-## 9.Best Practies
+## 9.Best Practices

 - **keep Branches small**: work on one feature or bug fix per branch.
 - **Name Branches Clearly**: Use descriptive names like feature/login-page or bugfix/issue-123.
 - **Merge Frequently**: Regularly merge changes from main into you branch to avoid large conflicts.
-- **Deleted Merged Branches**: clean up branches that are no longer neede.
+- **Deleted Merged Branches**: clean up branches that are no longer needed.
 - **Use Pull Requests**: Review and discuss changes before merging.